-Today’s blog is about the min(1) paradigm for KPI charting in Tableau desktop, and how to make advanced KPI charts without needing slow table calculations to do the computations for you.
-Rather we will show you how to utilize tableau features to generate a better KPI solution.
+Today’s blog is about the min(1) paradigm for KPI charting in Tableau desktop and how to make advanced KPI charts without needing slow table calculations to do the computations for you.
+Instead, we will show you how to utilize Tableau features to generate a better KPI solution.
+Welcome to learning how to create a min(1) KPI dashboard.
+And if you’re breaking into the data industry, this is a good tutorial for you and advanced gurus.

 When I first learned this, it was called a “trick.”
-But the more I use it, the more I realize it’s a native feature and should be utilized because it isn’t complicated.
+But the more I use it, the more I realize it’s a native feature and should be utilized because it helps make very complicated visualizations easily, unlike the <10 MB Google Sheet Error, which inevitably leads to much engineering.
+For supplemental reading, check out the period-over-period in Tableau.

-Making a lot of visualizations to generate at KPI chart is not the right answer because it will slow down your Tableau Workbook!
+Making a lot of visualizations to generate a KPI chart is not the correct answer because it will slow down your Tableau Workbook!
 Instead, we have discovered decreasing the amount of visualization is the best path to optimization and easier cycles of support or additional features.
-The lack of visualizations means you’re able to do more within the same workspace and keep track of less due to it being all consolidated into 1 chart.
+The lack of visualizations means you can do more within the same workspace and keep track of less because it is consolidated into one chart.

-A lot of charts means making a lot of data extract requests, a lot of live data requests, a lot of file data requests, a lot of tool tips, a lot of filters,… Filters do a lot of performance degradation, also known as damaging the user experience due to generating technology inefficiently.
+A lot of charts means making a lot of data extract requests, a lot of live data requests, a lot of file data requests, a lot of tooltips, and a lot of filters,… Filters do a lot of performance degradation, also known as damaging the user experience due to generating technology inefficiently.

-If you have ever been in a position where end users need a faster dashboard and the KPI dashboard is moving slow, then you have found a great wiki on building kpi charts in Tableau.
+If you have ever been where end users need a faster dashboard, and the KPI dashboard is moving slowly, you have found a great wiki on building KPI charts in Tableau.

-Learning how to make optimized Tableau KPI Dashboards is a path to building an operationalized Tableau solution you can utilize with any data source in the future, when you’re done building this one time, you’re able to easily copy and paste this Tableau win into more workbooks.
+Learning how to make optimized Tableau KPI Dashboards is a path to building an operationalized Tableau solution you can utilize with any data source in the future; when you’re done building this one time, you can easily copy and paste this Tableau win into more workbooks.

 What is the minimum value of 1? (min(1))